 ✅ Money 💰

-Lack of transparency - The bigger the company, the less people deeply know the details and nuances of what other teams are doing.
-The multiple departments, locations, regions, time zones, etc, can lead to a major lack of full transparency when being audited; imagine finding out mid-audit that what DevOps promised to deliver isn't there, or that at the very last moment, someone in some other department (in some other location!) changed an important configuration due to an emergency fix—but now the screenshot doesn't reflect the current configuration.
+The bigger the company, the less people deeply know the details and nuances of what other teams are doing.
+The multiple departments, locations, regions, time zones, etc, can lead to a major lack of full transparency when being audited; imagine finding out mid-audit that what DevOps promised the Compliance team to deliver isn't there, or that at the very last moment, someone in some other department (in some other location!) changed an important configuration due to an emergency fix - but now the screenshot doesn't reflect the current configuration.
 Thus, the audit will drag on longer than needed and may even cause the auditor to lose faith in your processes.

 Wastes: